 If you are approaching 30 or have already hit this milestone, you are at an important juncture of your life.
 You probably have a better idea of your career and finances than you had when you were in your early 20s.

 Now is the opportunity to put all your acquired wisdom to work and create long term wealth.

 Here are five checks to know exactly where you stand financially and what to do next.

 - The net worth check:

 Do you really know what you are worth – what you own versus what you owe?
-To find out, take everything you own- bank accounts, any stocks or mutual funds, fixed deposits, house, valuables (jewellery), etc. From this subtract all your loans.
+To find out, take everything you own- bank accounts, any stocks or mutual funds, fixed deposits, house, valuables (jewelry), etc. From this subtract all your loans.
 The result is a rough estimate of your net worth.

 Taking this further, take your annual income and from it subtract your annual expenses.
 That is the money you are adding to your net worth each year.
 If you are servicing some large loans, you might have a negative net worth.
 Turning this positive should be your first major goal.

-Why you should do this check?
+Why should you do this check?
 Knowing what you are financially worth tells you if your financial decision making is in the right direction.
 It is also a good wake-up call.

 - The career check:

 Ask yourself the following questions: